vorenus85/gulp-workshop-2017-q4-session-2/README.md

 ```

 ## 10. Concat and minify Vendor css
-To reduce out app requests, concat vendor css files into one, also minify and autoprefix them
+To reduce your app requests, concat vendor css files into one, also minify and autoprefix them

 Declare these static variables
 ```